Police: Multiple people shot at Minnesota clinic; 1 detained

 BUFFALO, Minn.
-(AP) — Someone was taken into custody Tuesday following a shooting at a Minnesota clinic in which multiple people were shot, police said.
+(AP) — Multiple people were shot at a Minnesota health clinic on Tuesday and someone was taken into custody afterward, police said.

 Prestidge said one person was taken into custody, but that she didn’t know if it was the shooter.
 She also said she didn’t have further information on the attack, including how many people were shot or if anyone was killed.

-Buffalo Police Chief Pat Budke told TV station KSTP that the shooting happened inside the Allina Clinic Crossroads campus.
-He said the situation was contained as of 11:42 a.m. and that there was no further threat to the public’s safety.
+Police Chief Pat Budke told TV station KSTP that the shooting happened inside the Allina Clinic Crossroads campus.
+He said the situation was contained shortly before noon and that there was no further threat to the public’s safety.

 The Midwest Medical Examiners Office, which handles cases in Wright County, had no comment on whether it had sent anyone to the scene.